Best kitchen brands B&Q kitchens

 We've surveyed thousands of kitchen company customers to reveal how B&Q kitchens compare to rival brands such as John Lewis, Wickes and Homebase.

-You can also see how B&Q was rated for its kitchen installation, and read comments from B&Q kitchen owners.
+You can also see how B&Q was rated for its kitchen installation in the table below, and read comments from B&Q kitchen owners underneath.

-Our page on the best and worst kitchen brands shows how B&Q kitchens compare to other brands.
+Go to best and worst kitchen brands to find out how B&Q fitted kitchens compare to other brands.

 B&Q kitchen installation

 We also asked kitchen owners about the installation process, including rating the quality and speed of installation, mess made and communication with the installer to see whether it was hassle free, or a total pain.

 |Customer score||Arranging||The speed||Installation quality||Mess during and after the installation||Installers kept to arranged times||Communication|

 See how B&Q kitchens compare with other brands for installation by visiting our kitchen installation page.

 B&Q kitchens and prices

 Click through our gallery to see a range of B&Q kitchens across different prices and styles, including modern and traditional kitchens.

 B&Q has more than 40 kitchens in its range, including modern and colourful designs as well as more traditional heritage and authentic collections.
 They are all branded as either Cooke & Lewis, (its more expensive kitchens), or IT, which B&Q describes as 'stylish, affordable and inviting kitchens.'